Peugeot 208: Presentation

 Five petrol and three diesel were available from its launch in 2012.
 To keep maximum weight reduction, the brand favours fuel consumption, safety and the overall performance of the vehicle.
 All components of the vehicle have been considered with this in mind.
 The vehicle features an aluminium front beam-absorber, size of the front subframe, laser welding of the roof, and an extensive use of VHSS and UHSS panels, soundproofing of the engine.
 The vehicle weighs about 110 kg less than the 207.

 After launch, the Peugeot 208 Mk1 had received new variants that moved towards the hot hatch segment.
 The GTi had started production in February 2013, with a 1.6-litre petrol engine, and the XY trim level had started slightly after the GTi, positioned between the 208 and the GTi model.
 The diesel engines return the most efficient fuel economy.

 In June 2015, the Mk1 208 was given a facelift, which had revised its styling, and added extra safety equipment.
 The facelift also introduced the top-level GT-Line trim level, which added a touchscreen display, Apple CarPlay and Android Auto compatibility on most models.
 In November 2014 Peugeot launched the limited edition "30th Anniversary" version of the 208 GTi, and the diesel range would decrease to a 1.5-litre line-up by 2018.

+The Peugeot Connect Apps system appeared for the first time in the Peugeot 208.